Bill Jones (California politician)

-William Leon Jones (born December 20, 1949) is an American politician from California who served in the California State Assembly and later served as California's 25th Secretary of State.
+William Leon Jones (born December 20, 1949) is an American politician from California who served in the California State Assembly and later served as California's 25th Secretary of State for two terms from 1995 to 2003 under Governors Pete Wilson and later Gray Davis.
 He was an unsuccessful Republican candidate for Governor of California in 2002 as well as an unsuccessful candidate for the United States Senate from California in 2004 against incumbent Democrat Barbara Boxer.
+As of 2024, Jones is the last Republican to be elected to California Secretary of State to date.

-Early life
+Early life and education

 Born in Coalinga, California, Jones earned his bachelor's degree in agribusiness and plant sciences from California State University, Fresno in 1971.

 Member of the California State Assembly

 In 1976, Jones began his political career with an unsuccessful run for the 31st District State Assembly seat against then State Senate aide and future Congressman Richard H. Lehman.
 Lehman defeated Jones by just under ten points and went on to represent the Fresno-based Assembly district for six years before being elected to the U.S. House.
 Jones spent those six years working as a farmer.

 After the redistricting of 1982, Jones again sought a seat in the state legislature.
 This time, Jones soundly defeated Democrat Clyde Gould for California's 32nd Assembly District seat.
 Jones easily won reelection five times, carrying at least 69% of the vote in each election and twice running unopposed for the seat.
 Jones served in the Assembly from 1982 to 1994.